tingxins/TXScrollLabelView/README.md

 ## Installation

-There are two ways to use TXScrollLabelView in your project:
+There are three ways to use TXScrollLabelView in your project:

 * Using CocoaPods

-* By cloning the project into your repository
+* Manual

-* Using Carthage (not support now)
+* Using Carthage

 ### Installation with CocoaPods